Code4Thought-Podcast/newsletters/index.md

 # News and Blogs

 ## 8 Feb 2023, The case for Open Software and Data
 Since I started podcasting I have been writing and scripting a lot.
 For two years this worked well, until this morning when the app I used decided to block access to my content.
 It turned out to be a licence server issue.
-But it made me think about the pitfalls of using proprietory software and data formats...
+But it made me think about the pitfalls of using proprietary software and data formats...
 [Read on](./posts_2023/CaseOpenSource.md).

 ## 2 Feb 2023, FOSDEM - Conquer the Chaos
 I am looking forward to my trip to Brussels on 4 Feb 2023 for the [FOSDEM](https://fosdem.org/2023/) conference at the Université Libre.
 The organisers just posted a message on Mastodon calling for volunteers - to conquer the chaos.
 I like that!